Alliance for College and Career Student Success (ACCSS)

-The mission of ACCSS is to align and leverage the joint resources and expertise of the partner organizations and the communities they serve through continuous improvement of secondary-to-postsecondary educational systems that empower and support all students in the region toward postsecondary success.
+The mission of ACCSS is to align and leverage the partner organizations' joint resources and expertise and the communities they serve through continuous improvement of secondary-to-postsecondary educational systems that empower and support all students in the region toward postsecondary success.

 Shared ValuesIn pursuing our vision and achieving our mission, we value and practice:

 - Equity-centered policies that foster model practices;